 W.H.
 Timberlake, the school Superintendent from 1874 to 1879, established a public school library, published a monthly school journal, and instituted a lecture course.

 The Bee Hive Manufactory was established in the spring of 1880 by Scovell & Anderson.
 The firm was engaged in the manufacture of bee hives, comb foundations, smokers, and a general line of beekeeper supplies.
 Their works ran about nine months of the year, the machinery being propelled by a 20-horsepower engine.
 The firm published the Kansas Bee Keeper, a monthly magazine established in February 1881.
-Mr. Scovell had a large apiary at his house, containing from 100 to 200 colonies.
+Mr. Scovell maintained a large apiary at his house, containing 100-200 colonies.
 In 1882, from 112 colonies, he produced 11,000 pounds of honey.

 On April 8, 1880, the Gulf Railroad Company made a third addition, between Main Street and the St. Louis & San Francisco Railway.

 The Christian church building was erected in July 1880 at a cost of $3,000.
-A Sunday school was immediately afterward organized, and Mrs. S.A.
+A Sunday school was organized immediately afterward, and Mrs. S.A.
 Mentzer was elected Superintendent.
 At first, there were 80 scholars; now there are 125.
 The school meets regularly every Sunday, is well attended, and is a source of great promise and pride to the church.

 R.T.
 Ballard reissued the Border Star in the fall of 1881, continuing its publication for about two months, when H.C.
 Jones and L.E.
 Allbright became its proprietors.
 In March 1882, L.E.
 Allbright retired, and H.C.
 Jones became the sole proprietor.